BautraE/interactive-noisy-simulation/README.md

 ![output_box_example.jpg](media/output_box_example.jpg)

 Additional changes:
-- Static messages that are stored inside of the `messages.json` file are now sorted into three categories - messages, output-headings, and errors;
+- Static messages that are stored inside of the `messages.json` file are now sorted into three categories - *messages*, *output-headings*, and *errors*;
 - It is now possible to highlight parts of a message under the *message* category inside of `messages.json`, simply by adding the highlightable parts under the *highlightables* key of the desired message.